Active Income vs Passive Income

 How These Incomes Affect Lifestyle

-Because passive income requires minimal (or no) participation, you might be able to lead a more flexible life.
-This assumes you have enough passive income flowing in each month to pay your bills and maintain a monthly budget.
-If that’s the case, you might be able to travel more freely, focus on volunteer work, or spend time doing your favorite hobbies.
-Or passive income might supplement your full-time active work, allowing you to save more for retirement or meet other financial goals.
+Because passive income requires minimal (or no) participation, it can lead to a more flexible lifestyle.
+However, this assumes you have enough passive income flowing in each month to pay your bills and other expenses.
+If that’s the case, you might be able to travel more freely, focus on volunteer work, or spend time pursuing personal passions.
+Or, passive income might supplement your full-time active work, allowing you to save more for retirement or meet other financial goals.

 The Takeaway